 Pay Your Loans and Credit Card Bills On Time

 Lenders and credit bureaus like to see people taking credit and repaying them in a financially responsible manner.
-If you default on loan or credit card repayment, it reduces your creditworthiness by negatively impacting your financial history and credit score.
-So, make sure you keep these two things clean and in good health to maximize your chances of securing a home loan.
+If you default on a loan or credit card repayment, it reduces your creditworthiness by negatively impacting your financial history and credit score.
+So, make sure you keep these two things clean and in good health to maximize your chances of securing a loan to buy a land or a home loan.
 A credit score of above 750 is considered good for seeking a home loan.